rsecke/rsecke.github.io/_posts/2021-03-26-Setting-Up-Your-Own-Website-Using-Github-Pages.md

       author: Robinson
 ```

-`path:` specifies to the directories that default frontmatter will apply to
+`path` specifies to the directories that default frontmatter will apply to

-`type:` specifies what type of pages (page, post) default frontmatter will apply to
+`type` specifies what type of pages (page, post) default frontmatter will apply to

-`layout:` defines what type of layout will be used
+`layout` defines what type of layout will be used

-- So without `type:`, all files will default to the post layout
+- So without `type`, all files will default to the post layout

 ## Directory Structure